-As states start to re-open their economies and are in the entry phases of COVID-19 recovery, video productions are starting to be scheduled.
+As states are starting to re-open their economies and entering the first phase of COVID-19 recovery, people are starting to schedule video productions.
 While companies want to create video marketing assets, they’re turning to production companies, like ASL Productions, to create safe, socially distanced production environments.
-While maintaining these environments, direct clients and agencies alike want to participate in shoots without having a crowded set.
+That being said, clients and agencies alike want to participate in shoots without a crowded set and a risk-free environment.
 That’s why for our recent shoot with an agency partner, Attention Global, we created a remote video production.

 Attention’s campaign centered around filming a professional golfer with diabetes.
 Our goal was to showcase the benefits of their blood sugar testing device.
 The device allows people with diabetes to test their blood without pricking their fingers.
 We documented the golfer on the course and in his home.
 It was easy enough to socially distance while filming on the golf course.
 Utilizing long, zoom lenses, our operators were able to get all of the necessary coverage.
 Filming in his home was a different story.
 Having a large production crew invade his home was out of the question.
 Multiple people participating in the shoot from agency and client wasn’t realistic.
 The only way we could pull of the shoot was to create a filming environment to facilitate a remote video production.

 Apple recently created a remote video production: an ad that depicts how people are using their products to stay creative during the pandemic.